findkit/findkit/packages/docs/docs/ui/patterns/embedding/offset.md

 ### ResizeObserver

-We can use a [ResizeObserver][resizeobserver] to monitor the header height which is synced to a CSS variable to be used in the top offset.
+We can use a [ResizeObserver][resizeobserver] to monitor the header height, sync it to a CSS variable and use it as the top offset.
 See the [demo below](#resizeobserver-demo).

 ```ts